 Past in Flames — The sole true “storm-engine” of the deck, what separates the very good Storm pilots vs. the average pilot is knowing when to going off with Past in Flames without an enabler as it’s not an easy task.
 Games that are deterministic are easy, it’s the games where you take the highest probability path without knowing if you’ll get there are where play-skill and knowledge of the deck really come into play.
 Past in Flames is a card that requires a lot of practice, not every game will be an easy 3 mana floating game.
 It’s worth noting that the flashback cost is reduced by our enabler creatures for you new storm pilots out there, it’s a question that pops up frequently.

 Aria of Flame — Main deck graveyard hate is at an all-time high, Aria of Flame allows us to function through these cards.
 One of the major benefits to Aria of Flame is that you only need to cast seven spells to win the game!
 Not twenty!
-Did I mention that it also doesn't die to Fatal Push or Lightning Bolt like our enablers?
-I've been incredibly impressed with this card so far.
-An additional benefit of this card is that it's a third win-condition to play around Meddling Mage, it's been so impressive I've considered not playing a main deck bounce spell.
+Did I mention that it also doesn’t die to Fatal Push or Lightning Bolt like our enablers?
+I’ve been incredibly impressed with this card so far.
+An additional benefit of this card is that it’s a third win-condition to play around Meddling Mage, it’s been so impressive I’ve cut the main deck bounce spell.
 The one thing that Aria of Flame really has going against it is that you have no way of searching for it with Gifts Ungiven due to no effect like Noxious Revival in the list.

 Empty the Warrens — Empty the Warrens’ primary functions are a way to play around graveyard hate and Meddling Mage.
 Empty the Warrens is highly effective in a lot of non-combo match-ups, typically midrange and control decks.
 Against aggro decks, it’s a good road-block to stop the bleeding while you build for an actual kill.
 Not to mention, it’s a good way of beating odd things like main deck Leyline of Sanctity or Witchbane Orb.
 It’s the card I want to see the most in a game one against Burn.

 Grapeshot — My favorite Magic card!
-It kills all sorts of creatures, mainly the hate-bears that the Humans deck plays but Grapeshot's primary purpose is our main win-condition!
+It kills all sorts of creatures, mainly the hate-bears that the Humans deck plays but Grapeshot’s primary purpose is our main win-condition!
 Due to our list only having one copy of Grapeshot, you need to consider how it being exiled by an effect (Relic of Progenitus, Surgical Extraction, or Thought-Knot Seer) will impact the game.
-I'm very weary of this and if I cast something like a Pieces of the Puzzle, I second guess putting Grapeshot to the graveyard or putting it in the graveyard with Gifts Ungiven if I don't need to do so.

 Perilous Voyage — “Why are you playing this over Repeal?” is the most common questions associated with this card.
 Well, for one, it’s not Repeal — this matters for Meddling Mage and the odd Nevermore which I’ve had come up a fair share of the time.
 The biggest reason is that it has a non-conditional mana cost, this matters for more expensive cards such as Karn, the Great Creator, Narset, Partner or Veils, and Leyline of the Void or Leyline of Sanctity.
 While Perilous Voyage doesn’t draw a card, I believe it’s scry ability often makes up enough for the loss of a card.
 I’ve been very happy with this switch.